-The Commission has granted a derogation to a major Greek bank that intended to take over from a bank under liquidation all its current account contracts with its customers.
+In 2019, the Commission granted a derogation to a major Greek bank that intended to take over all customer current account contracts from a bank under liquidation.
 The Commission held that the immediate implementation of the succession was crucial not only for the customers of the failed bank, so that they could have immediate access to their bank accounts, but also to safeguard the reputation of the Greek banking system.